riboney-hobby/js-discordbot-for-learning/docs/CONTRIBUTING.md

 3. Work on assigned issue
     * Try not to go outside the scope of the git issue
       - discuss with project members if you end up having to implement new features outside of the original scope
-4. Sync branch with main
+4. Sync branch with dev
 5. Create remote branch and push to that branch
 6. Start the [pull request process](#pull-request=process)